 I have encountered street preachers who share the gospel on college campuses.
-I once witnessed a preacher who attracted a large crowd of students by spewing insults and condemnation at professors, minorities, gays, and women.
+Once, I witnessed a preacher who attracted a large crowd of students by spewing insults and condemnation at professors, women, and other minorities.

 A crowd of students gathered to heckle the preacher.
 He then launched an anti-Semitic tirade which included the statements that Jews have all the money, the Jews killed Jesus, and the Jews are going to Hell.

 Upon hearing this, a Jewish girl approached me with tears in her eyes and asked me to stand up for the Jewish students on campus.
 So I pushed my way to the front of the crowd and loudly denounced the preacher’s comments and behavior, and I also questioned his religious conviction.
 In response, the preacher threw his bible on the ground, stepped on it, and declared, “I stand on the word of the Lord.”

 After hearing this, I asked the preacher if he believed every word in the New Testament.
 When he said yes, I asked him to read out loud a verse from the New Testament which says, “Give to everyone who asks you, and if anyone takes what belongs to you, do not demand it back” (Luke 6:30).
 When he completed reading the passage, I asked him for his gold watch, which he immediately handed to me.
 I then told the crowd that I didn’t really want the watch.
 I explained that my intention was to point out that if you read a passage out of context, someone could even ask for your pants.
 At that moment, a roar of laughter erupted.